• Home

 Instructions

-• Cut bacon with kitchen shears into bite size pieces and cook in dutch oven or soup pot on medium heat until crispy.
+• Cut bacon with kitchen shears into bite size pieces and cook in dutch oven or soup pot over medium heat until crispy.

-• Remove bacon to paper towels and drain grease, reserving 1 tablespoon in the pot.
+• Remove bacon pieces to paper towel lined plate.
+Drain grease, reserving 1 tablespoon in the pot.

-• Sauté the onions until they are translucent, add garlic and sauté another minute until garlic is fragrant.
+• Add garlic and sauté another minute until garlic is fragrant.

 • Stir in flour and cook another 1-2 minutes.

-• Slowly add chicken broth while stirring the whole time.
+• Slowly add chicken broth while stirring the whole time and scraping the bottom of the pan.

-• Stir in potatoes, increase heat to medium-high.
-Bring to a boil.
+• Gently add in potatoes, and stir well.
+Increase heat to medium-high and bring soup to a boil.

 • Once boiling, reduce heat to low, let simmer and stir occasionally until potatoes are fork tender, about 10-15 minutes depending on size of potatoes.